Choirul Huda: Personal life

 Huda began his career in Persela Lamongan since 1999 and stayed with the club until his death in 2017.
 A legend of the club, he was dubbed "One Man, One Club, One Love" by Persela supporters.

 According to Indonesian football writer Antony Sutton, "he played for his local team, he was living the dream.
 He was just happy in his skin and happy in his town.
 He's a legend – a one-club man, His ambition was to become his club's goalkeeping coach after he retired.
 He never created a fuss about anything.
 He loved what he was doing but did it in such an understated way."

 He was married and had two children.

 International career

-Huda was given his first call-up for the Indonesian national team in a 2015 AFC Asian Cup qualification match, a 1-1 draw against China PR on 15 October 2013.
+Huda was given his first call-up for the Indonesia national team in a 2015 AFC Asian Cup qualification match, a 1–1 draw against China on 15 October 2013.

 Huda was called up another six times but didn't play.